 Ambient Films: The New Mindfulness?

 In a world dominated by short, snappy videos vying for our attention (the span of which, let’s face it, is ever shrinking), long-form ambient films on YouTube have become the ultimate antidote.
-As Belmond’s slow TV series ‘Long Shots’ launches – taking you to diverse destinations, from Rio to Portofino – we take a closer look at this slow media phenomenon.
+As Belmond’s slow TV series ‘Long Shots’ launches – taking you to diverse destinations, from Peru to Italy – we take a closer look at this slow media phenomenon.

 Belmond has always championed a slower approach to life – whether that’s lingering for longer over a Ligurian feast with loved ones or whiling away the hours on a train journey through the high Andes, gazing out across the undulating landscape – it's all about a deep appreciation of time as well as place.
 That magic feeling of connecting to a new destination is impossible to bottle up (you truly ‘had to be there’) but at Belmond we’re committed to bringing a taster of that experience to our global audience with our books, films, exhibitions and other cultural commissions.
-This is why we’re proud to launch ‘Long Shots’, the first slow TV series from a major hospitality brand, and a taster of the incomparable experiences that we curate around the world.
+This is why we launched ‘Long Shots’, the first slow TV series from a major hospitality brand, and a taster of the incomparable experiences that we curate around the world.

 WHAT THE DOCTOR ORDERED?